mikro-orm/mikro-orm/docs/docs/guide/02-relationships.md

 ### Creating entity graph

 So far we used the entity constructor manually to create an entity instance.
 Sometimes we might want to create the whole entity graph, including relations.
 You can use `em.create()` for that, it is a synchronous method that creates the entity instance for you.
 It allows you to create a deep entity graph, mapping foreign keys of your relations to entity references of the correct type.
+This method will also call `em.persist()` on the created entity (unless disabled via `persistOnCreate` option).

 > You can wipe most of the contents of `server.ts` file and keep only the initial part with ORM init, up to the point where the first `User` entity gets flushed, plus the `orm.close()` call at the end.
 We won't be using this code going forward, it is just a playground for you.